-In the world of investing, companies love to use complicated terminology and vast graphs to show how well their funds are doing.
+In the world of investing, investment companies in South Africa love to use complicated terminology and vast graphs to show how well their funds are doing.
 And to the average Joe like you and I, it can be overwhelming and even make you feel lesser than and make you turn away from investing.

 It shouldn’t be like that!
 So, I have listed the 3 top things I look for when investing: